Conobi/politiscales/questions.md

 ### Bonus Badges
 * **Missionary**: My religion must be spread as widely as possible.
-* **Conspiracist**: It is a small group that consciously and secretly controls the world.
+* **Conspiratorial**: It is a small group that consciously and secretly controls the world.
 * **Pragmatist**: A good policy is a pragmatic policy without ideology.
 * **Monarchist**: We need to establish a monarchy to federate the people and preserve our sovereignty.
 * **Vegan**: Humans should neither eat nor exploit animals.